kanzaky/kanzaky/README.md

 <img align="right" height="270px" alt="GIF" src="https://c.tenor.com/POvAg2bcNnAAAAAC/linux-ethandud.gif" />

 ### Linux is only free if your time has no value
-- 🔯 Goals: Contribute to Open Source projects
+- 🔯 Contribute to Open Source projects

 ### Languages and Tools: